cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Thank you...
 Good night
 - Thanks bye
 - Thanks bye bye.
-- Thanks you Good night
+- Thanks you.
+Good night
 - That's it!
 Have a nice day!
 - Then bye.
 - Time to go.